 Park Lane is interesting in that every house in it has personal character; while a few are beautiful.
-Of the late Mr. Beit's I have already spoken.
-It might have been built to stand among trees in its own deer park: a remark that applies with even more propriety to Dorchester House (now the home of the American Embassy, with a spread eagle over the door), and to Londonderry House, and to Grosvenor House, all of which quietly take their place in this street almost as submissively as the component parts of a suburban terrace.
+Of Captain Guest's I have already spoken.
+It might have been built to stand among trees in its own deer park: a remark that applies with even more propriety to Dorchester House (the home of the American Embassy, with a spread eagle over the door), and to Londonderry House, and to Grosvenor House, all of which quietly take their place in this street almost as submissively as the component parts of a suburban terrace.
 Such natural meetings of architectural incompatibles is one of London's most curious characteristics.
-There are, I believe, in Park Lane no two houses alike : but now and then one comes upon one more unlike the others than one would have thought possible-as for example that richly carved stone facade at the end of Tilney Street, a gem in its way, but very, very unexpected here.
+There are, I believe, in Park Lane no two houses alike: but now and then one comes upon one more unlike the others than one would have thought possible-as for example that richly carved stone façade at the end of Tilney Street, a gem in its way, but very, very unexpected here.

-Before it was Park Lane and wealthy this pleasant thoroughfare-half-town and half-country, catching all the sun that London can offer in summer and winter-was known as Tyburn Lane, Tyburn Tree, where highwaymen and other malefactors danced upon air, being at the north end of it, at the south end of Edgware Road, as a triangle let into the roadway now indicates, with particulars on a tablet on the adjacent Capital and Counties Bank.
+Before it was Park Lane and wealthy this pleasant thoroughfare-half-town and half-country, catching all the sun that London can offer in summer and winter-was known as Tyburn Lane, Tyburn Tree, where highwaymen and other malefactors danced upon air, being at the north end of it, near the Marble Arch, now so foolishly isolated-a gateway leading to nowhere-at the south end of Edgware Road, as a triangle let into the roadway now indicates, with particulars on a tablet on the adjacent Capital and Counties Bank.
 The last hanging at Tyburn was in 1783, after which the scene was moved to the front of Newgate (now also no more).
-We have the grace to do such deeds in secret today; but nothing in our social history is more astonishing than the deliberateness with which such grace came upon us.
+We have the grace to do such deeds in secret to-day; but nothing in our social history is more astonishing than the deliberateness with which such grace came upon us.